Pick the Right Translation Studies

 Most of the translators will work with a language strictly related to their own heritage.
-People with Hispanic origin will work with Spanish translations, Brazilians will work with Portuguese translation, and Russians will do Russian translation.
+People of Hispanic origin will work with Spanish translations, Brazilians will work with Portuguese translations, and Russians will do Russian translations.

-For this particular group of people choosing what language to learn, it may be worthy to research the compensation and demand per language.
-Each language has a specific offer/demand and a related compensation.
+For this particular group of people choosing what language to learn, it may be worth of researching the compensation and demand per language.
+Each language has a specific offer/demand and related compensation.

 Market Price of a Language

-Chinese, for example, is a difficult language to be learnt by people from the western.
-For us it is an exotic language and most people would expect a high compensation for translation involving Chinese.
+Chinese, for example, is a complex language to be learned by people from the West.
+For us, it is an exotic language, and most people would expect a high compensation for translation involving Chinese.

 Another counter-intuitive case is German.
-German is an old language, included in the western civilization, and no novelty at all.
-Nonetheless, it's translation cost is almost double the cost for a comparable translation related to Chinese.
-The reason is that the German born population is small and it is growing at smaller and smaller rates.
-Someone that speaks German natively and understands Financial terms in an expert level will probably making a huge money working as an executive in the Banking industry.
-To find someone with this level and doing translation works will cost you a high, high price.
+German is an old language, including in western civilization, and no novelty at all.
+Nonetheless, its translation cost is almost double the cost of a comparable translation related to Chinese.
+The reason is that the German-born population is small, and it is growing at smaller and smaller rates.
+Someone that speaks German natively and understands Financial terms in an expert level will probably make huge money working as an executive in the Banking industry.
+To find someone with this level and do translation work will cost you a high, high price.